Salmane20/Embedded_Systems_Project/README.md

 - Comprehensive notifications log with alert history
 - Power management with battery backup for continuous operation
 - Automatic anomaly detection for temperature fluctuations
+- Direct ThingSpeak API integration for cloud data storage and visualization
+- Node-RED integration for advanced data processing and alerts

 ## Technologies Used
 - Photon 20 Microcontroller
 - TMP36 Temperature Sensor
 - Particle Cloud / ThingSpeak for data transmission
+- Node-RED for IoT workflow automation
 - React.js and TypeScript for web dashboard
 - Tailwind CSS for responsive UI design
 - LED indicators and LCD display for local feedback